Microsoft: 'carbon-negative' by 2030 even for supply chain

 “Microsoft has really been in the middle of the pack,” said Elizabeth Jardim, senior corporate campaigner for Greenpeace USA.
 “Not an ‘A’ student but clearly not doing nothing.”

-Jardim said that Thursday's announcement shows a “more serious and holistic” approach and that Microsoft “understands climate science and the shrinking window for action.”

 Microsoft had previously set an interim goal of 70% renewable energy by 2023.
-It now says it will hit 100% renewable for all of its data centers and buildings by 2025.
 Google and Apple have already said they reached the 100% milestone.
+Now, however, Microsoft executives say that their credit-buying approach is not enough.

 Microsoft's announcement was timed ahead of next week’s gathering of elites in the Swiss resort of Davos.
 Catastrophic trends like global warming and the extinction of animal species will be front and center at the World Economic Forum.

 The pledge to include supply chain emissions follows a similar move by Apple.
-Microsoft says that after reaching its 2030 goal, it will, by 2050, remove from the environment all of its historical emissions since the company was founded in 1975.
+Microsoft says that after reaching its 2030 goal, it will move to reduce all of its historical emissions since the company was founded in 1975.

 But Jardim said Microsoft has also undermined its climate goals by taking the lead among tech firms in partnering with oil and gas companies, providing cloud computing and artificial intelligence that can speed up the extraction of fossil fuels.